Air France premiere in Hamburg with a Languedoc

 Modern connection and future prospects

-Today, the airline is one of the five largest airlines at Hamburg Airport and offers up to five daily connections to Paris-Charles de Gaulle.
-Air France relies on a modern fleet with aircraft such as the Airbus A220-300.
-The ongoing partnership with Hamburg Airport is just as much a part of this success story as the continuous expansion of its offerings, ensuring passengers from Hamburg have easy access to global destinations.
+Today, the airline is one of the five largest at Hamburg and up to five daily connections to Paris-Charles de Gaulle.
+Air France relies on a modern fleet with aircraft such as the A220-300.
+The ongoing partnership with Hamburg is just as much a part of this success story as the continuous expansion of its offerings, ensuring passengers from Hamburg have easy access to global destinations.

-Air France and its sister company KLM are among the world’s leading airlines.
-Both offer a comprehensive network of destinations and strive to provide their passengers with an outstanding travel experience.
+Air France and its sister company are among the world’s leading .
+Both offer a comprehensive network of destinations and strive to provide their passengers with an outstanding experience.
 The 75th anniversary celebrations in Hamburg are a testament to the continued success and continuation of this partnership.